 14 day loan period:

-· Adult books classified as New Books and under 500 pages, Nook, New Audiobooks, New CDs, and Magazines
+- Adult books classified as New Books and under 500 pages

 7 day loan period:

-· Passes to cultural sites (exception: Beardsley Zoo, Discovery Museum, and Stepping Stones Museum passes are one day loan)
+- Passes to cultural sites (exception: Beardsley Zoo pass is one day loan)

 42 day loan period: